 - The club hereby agrees to abide by all the B.A.S.S. rules and By-laws.

-- A club member is not eligible to participate in a club sponsored tournament when said member is 3 or more months behind on membership dues.
-Club Treasurer is responsible for notifying the member of ineligibility at the meeting or prior to the tournament.
+- A club member is NOT ELIGIBLE to participate in a club sponsored tournament if member is 3 or more months behind on membership dues.
+Club Secretary/Treasurer is responsible for notifying the member of ineligibility at the meeting or prior to the tournament.

 Dues are as follows:

-- C) Guest dues are $25.00 per tournament.
-A guest is a friend or past member who wishes to fish but not join the club.
+- D) Guest fee is $25.00 per tournament.
+A guest is a friend of a member or a past member who wishes to fish and is not on the active roster.

 Removal of Membership

-- Infractions or flagrant disregard of fundamental sporting principles as sportsmanship, safety, courtesy and conservation.
+- Infractions or flagrant disregard of fundamental sporting principles such as sportsmanship, safety, courtesy and conservation are grounds for removal.

 - Any action, which would reflect, dishonor and disgrace on this chapter.

 - To vote a member out of the club, a complaint must be lodged by a member or members to the Board of Directors at a regular club meeting.
 The member being voted on must be present.
 After hearing both sides of the complaint, the membership present will vote by a written ballot with majority rule.
-The Board of Directors can make a decision without the club in extreme situations.
+The Board of Directors can make a decision to remove a member without the majority vote of club members in extreme situations.

 Rules Applying to All Prospective members